 President & Vice Chancellor, Yukon University

 Dr. Lesley Brown is an experienced senior academic leader, bringing a decade of leadership experience from two institutions in Alberta—Mount Royal University (MRU) in Calgary where she served as provost and vice-president, Academic, and University of Lethbridge where she served as a faculty member and an administrator in a number of roles including vice-president Research (interim), associate vice-president (Research) and vice-provost (Academic).

 Dr. Brown is also an accomplished scholar in the field of Kinesiology, with a research specialization in balance and fall prevention in the elderly and people with Parkinson’s disease.

 Brown holds a PhD in Kinesiology from the University of Waterloo, a Master of Human Kinetics in Biomechanics from the University of Windsor and a Bachelor of Physical Education from McMaster University.
 She also completed a three-year postdoctoral research fellowship at the University of Oregon.

 Executive Director, Centre for Northern Innovation in Mining, Yukon University

-Rowles joined Yukon College in 1991 and brings 22 years of experience in developing programs with Yukon First Nations, Yukon communities, government and industry stakeholders to the newly established Centre for Northern Innovation in Mining.
-Throughout her career an instructor, administrator and Dean at Yukon College, Shelagh has endeavored to ensure that programs and training are customized to meet local needs while maintaining national and territorial standards.
-Shelagh is currently engaged in PhD research that explores which ingredients are needed for economic and social prosperity in the North.
+Rowles joined Yukon College in 1991 and brings 30 years of experience in developing programs with Yukon First Nations, Yukon communities, government and industry stakeholders to the newly established Centre for Northern Innovation in Mining.
+Throughout her career an instructor, administrator and Dean, Shelagh has endeavored to ensure that programs and training are customized to meet local needs while maintaining national and territorial standards.

 Deputy Minister, Education, Yukon Government